Joseph Harrison Jr.: Art collection

-Catlin was a lawyer-turned-painter, who studied art privately in Philadelphia.
-In 1830, he accompanied Superintendent of Indian Affairs William Clark on a 2,000 mi diplomatic mission through the upper Mississippi, painting oil sketches of Indian life and portraits.
+Catlin was a lawyer-turned-painter, who had studied art privately in Philadelphia.
+In 1830, he accompanied Superintendent of Indian Affairs William Clark (of Lewis & Clark fame) on a 2,000 mi diplomatic mission through the upper Mississippi, painting oil sketches of Indian life and portraits.
 When he returned to St. Louis, Catlin developed these sketches into finished paintings.
 Catlin made five additional trips over the next eight years, visiting more than fifty tribes.
 Beginning in 1838, he toured the eastern and central U.S., exhibiting his Indian Gallery and giving lectures.
 Catlin moved to Great Britain, and exhibited his Indian Gallery in London from 1839 to 1844, in Paris from 1844 to 1848, and again in London from 1848 to 1852.
 In 1846, he made his first attempt to get the U.S. Government to purchase the collection for the Smithsonian Institution, but Congress was hostile to the idea.
 Catlin wound up deeper and deeper in debt, and in 1852, Harrison loaned him $40,000 to keep him out of bankruptcy.
 Harrison held the collection as collateral, and had more than 500 paintings and about 100 native artifacts shipped to Philadelphia and stored in a warehouse.
-Catlin was never able to repay the loan, and in 1879, following the deaths of both men, Harrison's widow donated the Indian Gallery to the Smithsonian.
+Catlin was never able to repay the loan, and following the deaths of both men, Harrison's widow donated the Indian Gallery to the Smithsonian in 1879.